 As with many service devices for telecom operators, BNG can be organized in several ways.

 Such devices are produced by all leading manufacturers of carrier-class network equipment: Cisco, Juniper, Huawei, Ericsson.
 These solutions are usually high-cost, high-performance and reliable, and have very rich (sometimes excess) functionality.
-Such a device can be installed, configured and not worried about it for a long time.
+Such a device can be installed, configured, and not worried about it for a long time.

 But there are also disadvantages besides the high price.
 Firstly, by purchasing any of them, you will have to pay for service support every year, and if you need to expand or increase capacity, you will face complexity and even higher costs.
-Secondly, in order to configure and put into operation, a highly qualified specialist and experience with this type of equipment is required.
+Secondly, in order to configure and put it into operation, a highly qualified specialist and experience with this type of equipment is required.

 You can save money by buying BNG on the after-market and not pay for service contracts.
-But probably it will not be the most relevant, productive and functional device, though it is still reliable and tested out.
+But probably it will not be the most relevant, productive, and functional device, though it is still reliable and tested out.

 Software BNG on x86 platform

 Generally, any BNG device consists of a software and hardware platform which runs it.
-In case of hardware-only BNG (as in the first option described), the software is compatible with only one type of equipment, specially designed for it and works quickly and stably.
+In the case of hardware-only BNG (as in the first option described), the software is compatible with only one type of equipment, specially designed for it, and works quickly and stably.
 If we consider a separate software solution (BNG on Mikrotik OS, BRASFil from SoftM, Stingray Service Gateway from VAS Experts), it can be installed on a standard compatible x86 server.
-The cost of such solutions is much lower than hardware ones; they develop much faster and take into account the ISP’s needs; they are easy to upgrade and scale up performance by purchasing licenses.
+The cost of such solutions is much lower than hardware ones; they develop much faster and take into account the ISP’s needs; they are easy to upgrade and scale-up performance by purchasing licenses.

 Developers of software solutions usually do not stop at supporting one network function, but try to implement a whole range of options and solve more of operators’ tasks.
-For example, Stingray SG is primarily a traffic analysis and control system (DPI), but it allows implementing CG-NAT, BNG, Traffic Filtering and other functions on the operator’s network.
+For example, Stingray SG is primarily a traffic analysis and control system (DPI), but it allows implementing CG-NAT, BNG, Traffic Filtering, and other functions on the operator’s network.
 Choosing such a software package is advantageous both for CAPEX (even a server can be used instead of buying a new one) and the number of tasks to be solved.

 Free solution based on Linux OS